python-poetry/poetry/docs/docs/pyproject.md

 This should follow [semantic versioning](http://semver.org/).
 However it will not be enforced and you remain free to follow another specification.

+## distribution

+The distribution name of the package. **Optional**

+In the eventuality where the name of the package is already taken by a distribution on PyPi, this gives an opportunity to keep the package name and any version control urls unchanged while adopting a different distribution name on PyPi, e.g. a package named *bar*, located at the *https://github.com/foo/bar* url and distributed as *foo-bar* on Pypi.

 ## description

 A short description of the package. **Required**